taashim-eng/Taashi_Github/README.md

 # Hi there!
-I'm Taashiken 👋
+I'm Taashi 👋

 I'm a passionate Data Engineer and Engineering Manager focused on building robust, scalable data platforms and leading high-performing teams.
 This profile is currently being updated to showcase my latest work and portfolio.